 To be an animal is to be complete.
 To be enough.
-As humans we can only know.
+As humans we can only guess, dream, and wonder.
 We have to make do.

-“For Isaac – Listen for coyotes, follow ravens.
-Be one of the animals,” Childs writes in the top right-hand corner of my copy of the book.
+“For Isaac—Listen for coyotes, follow ravens.
+Be one of the animals.”
+Childs signs this in the top right-hand corner of my copy of the book.
 But being present and in the moment is not my natural state.
-Almost always, my attention beats a retreat into the abstract, impatient for senses to register so that I can begin to dwell in possibility.
-But recalling the inscription, I try to heed Childs’ advice in my own small way, knowing that even in the city there are stories, if I would only notice.
+Almost always my attention beats a retreat into the abstract, impatient for senses to register so that I can begin to dwell in possibility.
+But recalling the inscription, I try to heed Childs’ advice in my small way.
+Even in this city there are stories, if I would only notice.

-So after work one summer day, I sit on a park bench and look out at the sea.
-Seconds or minutes pass, I cannot tell.
+After work one summer day, I sit on a bench at David Lam Park in Vancouver and look out at the inlet.
 A swallow scrawls cursive loops on a canvas too vast and blue for any one thing to fill.
-Ahead, a gull on a perch, tensing in the way I do when I am preparing to dive, except while falling it pulls itself parallel to the sea instead of piercing it, leaving intact the shimmering quilt beneath stitched with strings of kelp and flotsam.
+Ahead, a gull on a perch, tenses in the way I do when I am preparing to dive, except as it falls it pulls itself parallel to the sea instead of piercing it, leaving intact below the shimmering quilt of kelp and flotsam.

-A city crow sporting a goatee of ruffled feathers charges the concrete pillars before me to scurry up beach hoppers.
-A heron overhead like a pitched spear.
-I do not know how much time passes between each event, only that they come one after the other, invisible arcs and parabolas continuously being drawn and erased in this spot.
-In all spots.
-I sit and watch.
-Four Canadian geese follow the tide and a raft of mallards in to feed within patches of seagrass, once land-grass.
-A child picnicking with her mother dips her bare toes into the sucking waves that break upon a sculpture upon which is inscribed “THE MOON CIRCLES THE EARTH AND THE OCEAN RESPONDS WITH THE RHYTHM OF THE TIDES.”
-I sit and write, filling nine pages with moments.
-The present still slip through my grasp like fine sand.
-But sometimes I hold onto a few grains.
-Sometimes words come out true.
+Before me, a city crow sporting a goatee of ruffled feathers charges the concrete pillars to scurry up beach hoppers.
+A great blue heron sails overhead like a pitched spear.
+I do not know how much time passes between each event, only that they come one after the other, invisible arcs and parabolas continuously being drawn and erased within this space, in all spaces.
+I sit and watch and write.
+Four Canadian geese and a raft of mallards follow the tide in to feed in patches of seagrass once landgrass.
+A child of five or six picnicking with her mother dips her plump toes into the sucking waves that break upon a sculpture upon which is inscribed “THE MOON CIRCLES THE EARTH AND THE OCEAN RESPONDS WITH THE RHYTHM OF THE TIDES.”
+I sit and watch and write, filling nine pages with moments.
+The present slips through my grasp like fine sand.
+But sometimes I am able to hold onto a few grains.
+Sometimes the words come out true.

-My favourite essay in The Animal Dialogues is on violet-green swallows.
-It is one the shortest stories in the book, rounding out at less than two pages of text, and reads more like an interlude between weightier pieces.
-It does not possess the stomach-clenching tension of a play-by-play confrontation with a mountain lion, nor does it contain the sinister air of mystery as Childs describes his intrusion upon a conspiracy of ravens.
+My favorite essay in The Animal Dialogues is on violet-green swallows.
+It is the shortest essay in the book, rounding out at less than two pages of text, and reads like a breather between weightier pieces.
+It does not possess the stomach-clenching tension of a play-by-play encounter with a mountain lion, nor does it permeate with the sinister air of a mystery as Childs describes his intrusion upon a conspiracy of ravens.
 Unlike his story with the car-struck deer, it is not tender and heartbreaking enough to make Jane Goodall weep.
-There are no twists with violet-green swallows.
-Nothing much happens other than Childs watching birds fly in the air as he swims in a pond.
+There are no twists in this tale of violet-green swallows.
+Nothing much happens as Childs watches the birds fly as he swims in a pond.

-I like it because it reads like a distilled moment of joy in the midst of a more universal one.
-It is an interlude, but an interlude that offers a glimpse into the world’s grand act, one of perpetual beauty, grace, and change.
+It is my favorite because it touches upon something universal.
+It functions as an interlude, but an interlude that offers a glimpse into the world’s grand act, one of perpetual beauty, grace, and change.
 “The curve of a violet-green swallow is reminder enough to heed everything,” Childs writes, “to cinch down your life and your body like a harpsichord string and pluck it.”
-There is a purity to that statement I do not know what to do with, except to honour the sense of revelry which is its source.
-I have tried to keep it close, since then.
+There is a purity to that statement I do not know what to do with.
+I have tried to keep it close, ever since.